Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 ```
 If NGINX had to be installed, restart your terminal.

 After that you will need to create a `nginx.conf` file.
-You download this file from this repository and upload it to your EC2 instance using (enter on local):
+You download this file from this repository and upload it to your EC2 instance using (enter on local - make sure the file is in the `RailsAppTutorial` directory):
 ```
 scp -i .ssh/RailsAppDemoKey1.pem ~/RailsAppTutorial/nginx.conf ubuntu@YOUR_EC2_PUBLIC_IP:~/
 ```